 - 1. Participation in extracurricular activities, including extracurricular music courses; - 2.
 Admission fees and transportation charges for spectators attending extracurricular activities; - 3.
 Postsecondary education costs, limited to tuition and fees associated with obtaining credits from the postsecondary institution; - 4.
 Transportation fees for option students not qualifying for free lunches and nonresident students as allowed by state statute; - 5.
 Copies of student files or records as allowed by state statute; - 6.
 Reimbursement to the district for property lost or damaged by the student; - 7.
-Library fees for late/misplaced items; - 8.
-Before-and-after-school or pre kindergarten services in accordance with state statute; - 9.
-Summer school or night school; - 10.
-Breakfast and lunch programs; - 11.
-Driver's Education; and - 12.
-Woodworking/Shop materials.
+Before-and-after-school or prekindergarten services in accordance with state statute; - 8.
+Summer school or night school; and - 9.
+Breakfast and lunch programs.